monGanti/javascript-prac/docs/myNotes.md

 * question.size; //map lenght check
 * question.clear(); //clears out the map data
 * question.delete(1); //delete one specific value and key

+Do not confuse with the .map() which we use in loops, .map() can also be used as loop where it's funcitonality is different, check out ES5 and ES6 loops section

 ## Sync and Async
 * Async : if there are any wait steps then the callback functions will run in the background and still allows the rest of the script to be executed continuously.
 Highly needed when there are large images to be processed etc when rest of the code can be executed while one method is still processing.